강의

 Rather than theory without practice, we provide problem statement formulas, feedback criteria, and questioning techniques that you can immediately apply in real work situations.

-In summary, this course helps you become a developer capable of making clear judgments and communicating effectively without stopping in front of questions like "Why do we need to develop this?" and "Is this really a problem?"
+In summary, this course helps you become a developer capable of clear judgment and communication who doesn't stop when faced with questions like "Why do we need to develop this?" and "Is this really a problem?"

 🎯 In today's developer market, 'developers who can think' like this grow the fastest.